status-im/nimbus-eth1/fluffy/docs/the_fluffy_book/docs/architecture.md

 ## Portal subnetworks

-This diagram outlines the generic architecture of each portal subnetwork.
+This diagram outlines the generic architecture of each Portal subnetwork.

 ```mermaid